 - TripAdvisor (for brick and mortar brands)

-Facebook, Twitter, Google+, and LinkedIn are indexed into search engine’s as high-quality sites, so while it is beneficial to your SEO health for your brand to be present on these channels, if it makes more sense to put more emphasis on other channels, don’t be afraid to do so!
+Facebook, Twitter, and LinkedIn are indexed into search engine’s as high-quality sites, so while it is beneficial to your SEO health for your brand to be present on these channels, if it makes more sense to put more emphasis on other channels, don’t be afraid to do so!

-Wrong.
+You’re probably wrong.
 Brands don’t often realize how much content they actually do have at their disposal.
 Landing pages, brand logos, email content, team photos, event photos, pictures from your themed office Christmas party, your office dog (if you’re lucky enough to have one!), even your workspace can all be used as content on social media.
 The beauty of social media content is that most of the content you already have can be reused in some way on social.
 Get creative, and use your current branding as a start.